zaiisao/Documentation/en/Interactive Broadcast/media_relay_windows.md

 ## Implementation

-Ensure that you prepare the development environment.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/windows_video.md).
+Before relaying media streams across channels, ensure that you have implemented the basic real-time communication functions in your project.
+For details, see [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_windows.md).

 The Agora Native SDK and later support co-hosting across channels with the following methods: